Bordered Heegaard Floer homology: Invariance and pairing

-More precisely, we construct a family of chain complexes $\CFa(T;\HD_1, \HD_2)$ from fibered products of the moduli spaces for $\HD_1$ and $\HD_2$, indexed by a real parameter~$T$ which, informally, speeds up the time parameter~$t$ by a factor of $T$ on the type~$D$ side (i.e., $\HD_2$), as compared to time on the type~$A$ side.
-Gluing theory identifies $\CFa(1;\HD_1, \HD_2)$ with $\CFa(\HD_1 \cup_\bdy \HD_2)$.
+More precisely, we construct a family of chain complexes $\CFa(T;\HD_1, \HD_2)$ from fibered products of the moduli spaces for $\HD_1$ and $\HD_2$, indexed by a real parameter~$T>0$ which, informally, speeds up the time parameter~$t$ on the type~$D$ side (i.e., $\HD_2$), as compared to time on the type~$A$ side ($\HD_1$).
+Standard gluing theory identifies $\CFa(1;\HD_1, \HD_2)$ with $\CFa(\HD_1 \cup_\bdy \HD_2)$.
 A continuation argument shows that the chain homotopy type of the complex $\CFa(T;\HD_1,\HD_2)$ is independent of~$T$.
-A compactness argument shows that for all sufficiently large $T$, the behavior of the complex stabilizes.
-In the large $T$ limit, the complex is then identified with the $\DT$-product, in the sense of Definition~\ref{def:DT}, of the chain complexes $\CFAa(\HD_1)$ and $\CFDa(\HD_2)$.
-Since this in turn is identified with the derived tensor product (see Proposition~\ref{prop:IdentifyDT}), we deduce Theorem~\ref{thm:TensorPairing}.
+A further compactness and gluing argument shows that for all sufficiently large $T$, the behavior of the complex stabilizes.
+In the large $T$ limit, the complex is then identified with the $\DT$~product, in the sense of Definition~\ref{def:DT}, of the chain complexes $\CFAa(\HD_1)$ and $\CFDa(\HD_2)$.
+Since this in turn is identified with the derived tensor product (Proposition~\ref{prop:IdentifyDT}), Theorem~\ref{thm:TensorPairing} follows.